Ladme/gorder/README.md

 ## Limitations
 - `gorder` only works for simulations with orthogonal simulation boxes.
+- `gorder` only supports TPR files generated with Gromacs 5.1 or newer.
 - `gorder` is developed on Linux for Linux.
 While it should work on other operating systems, it is not guaranteed.